Find the Best Curriculum Vitae Examples

 Print out any CV examples you use

-It may sound daft - especially when using a pre-formatted CV online as a template - but print your curriculum vitae before sending it.
-This allows you to make sure it looks OK on paper, and that no important information gets cut off.
-Though we live in a digital age, some recruiters and hiring managers still like to see CVs in printed form.
-It's good to keep this in mind when you’re applying.
+It may sound daft – especially when using a pre-formatted CV online as a template – but print your curriculum vitae before sending it.
+Make sure it looks OK on paper, and that no important information gets cut off.

 Back up your achievements

 If you make any grand claims on your CV, it’s important to back them up.
-For instance, if you've said that you’re an excellent salesperson, prove it - include some figures from a previous job.
-If you’re a great marketing professional, provide some statistics to support this claim.
-Quantifying your achievements always goes a long way to show the impact of your work and makes an impactful CV.
+For instance, if you've said that you’re an excellent salesperson, prove it – include some figures from a previous job.
+Quantifying your achievements shows the impact of your work and makes an impactful CV.